 The wait is over: After winding down operations at its original location inside Beaubien Street’s bowling alley bar Notre Dame des Quilles in October, Pizza Bouquet is back at it, with a new location steps away from its first.

 Pizza Bouquet is opening this week at 45 Beaubien Street East, corner Saint-Dominique, in the space that once housed Pastaga’s pint-sized grocery store Le Petit Coin.
-On offer is a familiar menu of 16-inch, crisp, yet chewy, olive oil-coated pies, including longstanding favourites, such as a creamy potato rosemary one; the “soppressata,” with the Italian spicy salami, red onions, goat cheese, and a drizzle of honey; and “a l’envers,” an upside-down pizza with mozzarella on the bottom and garlicky tomato sauce up top.
+On offer is a familiar menu of 16-inch, crisp, yet chewy, olive oil-coated pies, including longstanding favourites, such as a creamy potato rosemary one; the “soppressata,” with the spicy Italian salami, red onions, goat cheese, and a drizzle of honey; and “a l’envers,” an upside-down pizza with mozzarella on the bottom and garlicky tomato sauce up top.

-Leaving NDQ wasn’t easy for owner and pizza maker André Theriault, who has fond memories of his front-row view to the bar’s Sunday night karaoke sessions and patrons’ many late-night bowling antics – when bars were open, of course.
+Leaving NDQ wasn’t easy for owner and pizza maker André Theriault, who has fond memories of his front-row view of the bar’s Sunday night karaoke sessions and patrons’ many late-night bowling antics – when bars were open, of course.
 But the upgrade in space means the ability to crank out triple the number of pizzas possible at its comparatively limited station tucked toward the back of the bar.

 “It was pretty tiny, and that was a huge issue.
 I loved working out of NDQ.
 It was really great, but it was a bit limiting.
 In that space, we could only do a maximum of around 60 pizzas a night.”